rnemeth90/rnemeth90.github.io/content/posts/2023-01-24-golang-strings-not-equal.md

 expected [91 32 93 32 49 58 32 116 101 115 116 32 116 97 115 107 32 110 117 109 98 101 114 32 49]
 ~~~

 We can see the byte array returned from `cmd.CombinedOutput()` has some additional bytes in it at the end (32,10,10).
 What exactly are 32, 10, and 10?
-To figure this out, I went over to the (go playground)[https://go.dev/play/].
+To figure this out, I went over to the go playground: https://go.dev/play/.

 Let's see what happens when we create a byte array with a single number and print it out as a string to the console: